Photography in History

 The year 1839 saw the birth of photography and the beginning of a revolution in the way people saw themselves, their nations, and their world.
 In this module, we will explore not only the evolution of the medium over the 175 years since its invention, but also the creation of the field within the discipline of art history.

 We will consider photography in relation to the democratisation of portraiture; the development of new scientific methods and systems of surveillance; the photograph's change in status from document to artwork; the tension between photography and modernist art; the shifting definition of photojournalism; and the medium's role in the field of postmodern art.

 The aims of this module are:

-1. to provide students with a broad and comparative knowledge of the history of photography;
+1. to develop a greater understanding of key developments in the history of European and American photography;

-2. to explore issues related to some of the main developments in European and American photograph since its invention;
+2. to introduce students to issues related to some of the main developments in European and American photograph since its invention;

-3. to develop skills of visual and conceptual analysis for the medium of photography and its personal, documentary and artistic uses;
+3. to raise students’ awareness of different methods for analysing the medium of photography and its personal, documentary and artistic uses;

 4. to encourage debate about the place of photography in society;